-To: The Administrator - Fast Track Arbitration Procedurelecommunications Industry Ombudeman Ground Floor, 321 Exhibition Street Melbourne VIC 3000 re I, (print i full name) of (print a ddress) inform (defination of the "Control of the "Con wledge that I may receive or become aware of confidention relating to the "Fast Track" arbitration properties in clause 16 of the Fast Track Arbitration Processing Confidential Information") and therefore I hereby to cknowledge to each of the Administrator, the Arbitrant and Telecom Australia (as defined in clauses 1 ast Track Arbitration Procedure) at all times that: cedure edure as indertake rator, the and 3 of 1.
-I shall not divulge any Confidential Information of permit it (whether by act or omission) to come inthands of or be or become available to, any person persons other than in accordance with clause 2 her or the 2.
-I shall not use any Confidential Information for a purpose other than as I am directed to use it by Arbitrator, the Claimant, or Telecom Australia as may be, in the course of providing services to the the case 3.
-I shall take all reasonable steps as I may be advitake by the Administrator and/or the Arbitrator, and ensure that any Confidential Information is kestrictest confidence. to cause 4.
-I shall return all documents containing Confident.
-Information which I receive, and all copies there party who provided me with such documents, within of publication of the Arbitrator's award. of, to the 5.
-These undertakings shall have full force and effectival operate at all times hereafter notwithstand may subsequently cease to provide services to the Arbitrator, the Claimant, or Telecom Australia as may be. ing that I Dated the day of 1994.
-Signe name above and address are inserted) and the presence of:) Signature Signa ature of Witness chronological manner; ie, we have a call on the 5th May, 1993 at 9:18, with a conversation time of 1:28 secs, yet within this time frame there is a further call at 1:28 for 9 secs.
+To: The Administrator - Fast Track Arbitration Procedure Telecommunications Industry Ombudsman Ground Floor, 321 Exhibition Street Melbourne VIC 3000 acknowledge that I may receive or become aware of confidential information relating to the "Fast Track" arbitration procedure (defined in clause 16 of the Fast Track Arbitration Procedure as the "Confidential Information") and therefore I hereby undertake and acknowledge to each of the Administrator, the Arbitrator, the Claimant and Telecom Australia (as defined in clauses 1 and 3 of the Fast Track Arbitration Procedure) at all times that:

+I, (print full name) of (print address)

+- 1. I shall not divulge any Confidential Information to, or permit it (whether by act or omission) to come into the hands of or be or become available to, any person or persons other than in accordance with clause 2 hereof. - 2.
+I shall not use any Confidential Information for any purpose other than as I am directed to use it by the Arbitrator, the Claimant, or Telecom Australia as the case may be, in the course of providing services to that party. - 3.
+I shall take all reasonable steps as I may be advised to take by the Administrator and/or the Arbitrator, to cause and ensure that any Confidential Information is kept in the strictest confidence. - 4.
+I shall return all documents containing Confidential Information which I receive, and all copies thereof, to the party who provided me with such documents, within 6 weeks of publication of the Arbitrator's award. - 5.
+These undertakings shall have full force and effect and shall operate at all times hereafter notwithstanding that I may subsequently cease to provide services to the Arbitrator, the Claimant, or Telecom Australia as the case may be.

+Dated the day of 1994.
+Signed by the person whose name and address are insert above, in the presence of: ed))) Signature d/fjs405601 chronological manner; ie, we have a call on the 5th May, 1993 at 9:18, with a conversation time of 1:28 secs, yet within this time frame there is a further call at 1:28 for 9 secs.
 Of course this cannot happen.
 Or can it?